stan-ai/typescript-guide/README.md

 # TypeScript Guide

-A repo in progress, soon available with all the basic guidance and contents to code TypeScript
+A repo in progress, soon available with all the basic guidance and contents to code TypeScript.
+This repo is highly insipired from the Udemy Course [`Understanding TypeScript - 2021 Edition`](https://www.udemy.com/course/understanding-typescript/) by [`Maximilian Schwarzmüller`](https://www.udemy.com/user/maximilian-schwarzmuller/).
+This Repo is made as my own practice during this course.

 ## Structure